Q: On what level of the organization do you see most of the internal politics happen?

 Middle management is more concerned about whether or not their roles will still be needed.
 They will of course, but in very different ways!
 As facilitators and coaches, not as bosses.

 At the top and near the top, there are territorial challenges.
 For example, the creation of the CDO – the Chief Digital Officer, which started in organizations a few years ago, triggered great unease for directors and high-level managers.

-I wrote CDO‑A Temporary Role? in 2015.
+My opinion is that the CDO is a temporary role.
 The CDO role overlaps all the major functions in organizations, creating potential power struggles.
 Today, 3 years later, I see the same thing happening in companies that create “transformation” departments.